4.5 564 Google reviews

 While its precise mechanisms are not fully understood, ECT is considered safe and effective when administered under medical supervision.

-At Cadabam’s Hospitals in Bangalore and Hyderabad, ECT is offered as part of an integrated treatment plan—designed to support individuals who require advanced intervention for symptom relief and recovery.
+At Cadabam’s Hospitals in Bangalore and Hyderabad, ECT is offered as part of an integrated treatment plan, designed to support individuals who require advanced intervention for symptom relief and recovery.

-Self-help for Schizophrenia
+Rehabilitation for Schizophrenia

 Living with Schizophrenia